Flexible Housing Subsidy Pool

 Property Owner Engagement Program

 Alameda County is currently offering incentive programs for landlords/ property owners that have available housing units to rent in an effort to help permanently house residents experiencing or at risk of homelessness.
-The program offers a number of benefits to landlords/ property owners, including guaranteed on-time monthly payments, resident support services and financial incentives such as payment of a security deposit, a $4,000 damage guarantee, and additional cash bonuses for qualifying property owners.
+The program offers a number of benefits, including a single point of contact for property owners, support to ensure on-time rental payments, tenant support, and other financial incentives for property owners.

 Find out more >>